 Imagine being so tiny that you use a toothbrush to comb your hair.
-That’s life for this very, very tiny monkey, a pygmy marmoset named Ninita who was rescued from the jungle.
+That’s life for this very, very tiny monkey, a pygmy marmoset named Ninita.
 All marmosets are small: in fact, their name comes from the French word for shrimp.
 And the word pygmy means really, really small.
 Pygmy marmosets reach a height of 6 inches at most; that’s shorter than the length of a grown-up’s hand.
 They weigh only about 5 ounces, about the same as a few candy bars.
 To eat, these teeny monkeys sink their teeth into trees and suck out the sap.
 They can put 1,300 holes in a single tree!
 So Ninita may need that toothbrush for her teeth, too.

 Wee ones: Who’s taller, the 5-inch tall Ninita or your 7-inch-tall juice glass?

 Little kids: If Ninita is just 5 inches long but her tail is 8 inches long, how much longer than her tiny body is her tail?
 Bonus: How long are she and her tail together from end to end?

 Big kids: If a crowd of pygmies bites 200 holes into a tree each week, how many holes do they make in a 4-week month?
 Bonus: If the San Diego Zoo buys 38 toothbrushes and uses half of them to brush the monkeys, how many do they use in that weird way?